Kim2554/DellSetupNVRAMeditorGUID/README.md

 ---

-## ⚠️ Important: This Is Not a Normal BIOS Editor
+## ⚠️ Important: This Is Not a BIOS ROM Editor

-This tool does **not** simply modify a BIOS ROM file.
+This tool does **not modify or flash the BIOS firmware image**.

-It directly interacts with firmware variables stored by the platform.

-Changes may therefore persist across:

-* Reboots
-* Power cycles
-* BIOS Setup sessions

-UEFI defines the `NV` attribute for variables whose values persist across resets and power cycles.
+Instead, it reads and writes **UEFI variables stored in the system's NVRAM** using the UEFI Runtime Services `GetVariable()` and `SetVariable()`.

+The variables may contain settings used by the system firmware, including Setup/BIOS configuration values.

+If a variable has the **Non-Volatile (NV)** attribute, changes written successfully by `SetVariable()` are intended to persist across system resets and power cycles.
+However, the actual behavior depends on the variable attributes and the platform firmware. :contentReference[oaicite:0]{index=0}

+This means that changing a variable can affect the system's firmware configuration even though the BIOS ROM itself is not modified.

 ---